-Preferred securities are widely held segments of the capital securities market.
+Preferred securities constitute a widely held segment of the capital securities market.
 At appealing yields, they catch the attention of many investors.
 In a well-diversified portfolio, preferred securities may provide income and attractive returns.

-Today, preferred securities take many forms.
-In general, there are three types of preferred securities: traditional perpetual preferreds, trust preferreds and debt securities.
 Potential investors should examine the characteristics of each issue to determine that the investment meets their expectations and risk tolerance.
-They should understand the capital structure for priority of claims, study call provisions and know the circumstances under which the issuer can stop paying out income as well as what the consequences are:
+They should understand the capital structure for priority of claims, study call provisions and know the circumstances under which the issuer can stop making payments as well as what the consequences are:

 Preferred securities are most suitable for investors with long-term time horizons who are interested in a fixed rate of return.
 As new structures continue coming to the market, not all issues may be suitable for a particular investor.
 The following explanations should be used in conjunction with a prospectus, as features may differ from issue to issue.
 The explanations below should assist investors in determining personal suitability and the risks and rewards of investing in preferreds.

 |Priority of claim||Junior to all debt, senior only to common equity||Junior to all debt, senior to traditional preferred and common equity||Senior to trust and traditional preferreds and common equity|